Perfect GUI

 value string Hexadecimal color value.

+Only used in Simple Mode.
 Optional.
 Default is #000000.

 tooltip string|boolean Descriptive text showing up on hover.
 If set to true, its value will be the same as the label.